smartcontractkit/documentation/docs/Data Provider Nodes/lcx-testnet.md

 # Steps for using this oracle

-- Write and deploy your [Chainlink](../example-walkthrough)  contract using the network details below
+- Write and deploy your [Chainlink](../intermediates-tutorial/)  contract using the network details below
-- Fund it with [LINK](../link-token-contracts) (1 LINK is required per-request)
+- Fund it with [LINK](../link-token-contracts/) (1 LINK is required per-request/)
 - Call your [request method](#section-chainlink-examples)

 # Network Details